How to apply for admission to a doctoral programme

 Every year, the University of Milan publishes calls for applications that set out the requirements, deadlines, access and selection procedures for each doctoral programme.

 Both the application for admission to the competition and the application for enrolment must be made online, without the need to hand in any paper documents.
-Only those candidates who have obtained a degree abroad need to deliver the documents specified in the enrolment procedure to the International Students Office.

 Please read the instructions carefully in order to ensure that every stage in the application process is successfully completed.